-battery modules are Check all communicating.
-To do this in the controller device menu navigate to: Main Menu > Readings > Readings 5/6 This screen is showing a 10.2kWh system with a 5kW inverter.
-If Battery Size: 10200Wh the battery size isn't showing all Inverter Rating:5000W modules installed check comms Soc: cables between batteries are inserted correctly, then reboot the system and check this readings screen again.
+Check all battery modules are connected and communicating.
+To do this in the controller device menu navigate to: Main Menu > Readings > Readings 5/6 This screen is showing a 10.2kWh READINGS 5/6 system with a 5kW inverter.
+If the battery size isn't showing all modules installed check comms cables between batteries are inserted correctly, then reboot the system and check this readings screen again.

+READINGS 5/6

+Battery Size: 10200Wh

+Inverter Ratio ng:5000W

+SoC: 59.0%

+Charge: 3009Wh

-READINGS 5/6 59.0% 3009Wh Charge: Rate: 1%
+Rate: 1%